Common Workplace Accidents in Ohio

 You probably know what happened to cause your workplace injury.
 However, you may find that one or more of these top 10 causes of workplace injuries were a part of your accident and a main contributor to the harm it caused you.

-Top 10 Causes of Workplace Injuries
+Top 10 Causes of Workplace Injuries in Ohio

 - Overexertion involving outside sources: Injuries like strains, sprains or torn muscles, ligaments, tendons related to lifting, pushing, pulling, holding, carrying or throwing objects.